Collaborating Your Way To Success at Film School

 Utilize Your Professors and Their Connections

-What we don't realise when we're in the day-to-day rut of school is that we assume that it's a bubble that is very restricted.
+What we don't realize when we're in the day-to-day rut of school is that we assume that it's a bubble that is very restricted.
 That is simply not true in most cases.

 You never know, the connections you make with your professors might lead to a mentor relationship that will continue to inspire you for years to come.
-Maybe 0nce they understand your passion, they could introduce you to their connections... you never know where it could lead to.
+Maybe 0nce they understand your passion, they could introduce you to their connections ... and this road could take you places.

 To conclude, collaborations are key to succeeding at film school, and building networking skills is key to finding successful collaborators.
 This strategy is what helps Manahar make the most of his time at SCAD, and how he won a student Emmy for one of his short films as well.